Exokem/MPP/README.md

 This mod aims to adjust some seemingly arbitrary limits imposed by the vanilla experience.
 It also adds some new features.
+More than anything else though, __this mod is a vanilla expansion__ so you shouldn't complain when it doesn't work in your hundred mod pack.

 Included are the following changes: